HackLinux/e8/readme.md

 NaCl or PNaCl.
 Neither I see documents that talk about how to write compilers for NaCl or PNaCl.

 ### Why Leaf?
 Why a new language?
-Why not use C and Linux?
-Why not use tinycc?
+Why not C and Linux?
+Why not tinycc?

 I need a low-level programming language to write the OS for E8.
-At the same time, to have the OS comprehensible, I want to write it in a "modern" language that at least has built-in supports for namespace, type methods and interface, and for the source code to be easily comprehensible, I hope the language does not have macros or templates or other features that can arbitrarily polymorphs the source code with dark magic.
+At the same time, to have comprehensible source code, I want to write it in a "modern" language that at least has built-in supports for namespace, type methods and interface, I hope the language does not have macros or templates or other features that can arbitrarily polymorphs the source code with dark magic.